social media icons that come on sticks looking like lollipops and this picture is used to represent the blog title which is safer internet day 2025

 Safer Internet Day

-Common sense media is a website that offer reviews for what your children want to watch.
-I love it, because it is for parents who stress when it comes to the appropriate age for watching a movie.
+If you’ve ever stressed over whether a movie, TV show or app is appropriate for your child, Common Sense Media is a lifesaver.
+I love it, because it is for parents who stress when it comes to the appropriate age for watching a movie and I am one of these parents.
 For example, Paw Patrol and Frozen 2 are now played in cinemas and their certificate guidance is U. The U symbol stands for universal and it is suitable for audiences aged four years and over.
 If you check this website, you will see that the age recommendation is different.
 They recommend Paw Patrol for children over 3, while Frozen 2 for children over 6.
-Scroll down after you choose a movie and find out more.
+Scroll down after you choose a movie and you will find detailed insights about the content, helping you make an informed decision.

 Love,